Dear Residents of Dauphin County:

 You can also help your library serve you and your community by making a donation.
 Click here to make a gift that will help keep your library’s doors open for everyone.

-View the 2014 Annual Report
+View the 2015 Impact Report

 Contact UsKey staffSocial mediaHours and LocationsHoliday ScheduleVolunteerEmployment at DCLSPoliciesPartners at the LibraryBoard MembersMedia LinksFunding and Financial InformationArchives